 Founded: 1885 | Parent Company: Ingersoll Rand | Market Share: ~18%

-Trane built its reputation on the slogan "It's Hard to Stop a Trane" — and contractor surveys consistently rank Trane equipment among the most durable in residential HVAC.
-The brand focuses on robust construction, extensive testing, and comprehensive warranties that reflect confidence in long-term performance.
+Trane built its reputation on the slogan "It's Hard to Stop a Trane" — and the brand is widely cited as among the most durable in residential HVAC.
+Trane focuses on robust construction and comprehensive warranties that reflect confidence in long-term performance.

 Core Strengths: